The Great Escape

 Why do students join this program?

-The programs are TVET Diploma and Certificate levels which prepare graduates to work in hospitality management positions.
 The Institute distinguishes itself from other educational establishments by its emphasis on practical skills training.
-The graduate will have skills to compete in the hospitality labor market and even mentor or train other staff in hotels, restaurants and other service related industries in and outside Rwanda.
+The graduate will have skills to compete in the hospitality labor market, in hotels, restaurants and other service related industries in and outside Rwanda.

 English language studies